-However, it is worthy to note that if Moscow decided to take decisive measures to pressure the representatives of the self-declared Donbas ‘republics’ (that it effectively controls) to cease fire, then tangible problems could arise for Kyiv.
+However, it is worthy to note that if Moscow decided to take decisive measures to pressure the representatives of the self-declared Donbas “republics” (that it effectively controls) to cease fire, then tangible problems could arise for Kyiv.

 Thus, there are certain grounds to affirm that if serious attempts are made to implement the compromises foreseen in the Minsk Agreements, this has the potential to ignite another political crisis and could even split Ukrainian society.
-In the context of settling Donbas conflict, citizens, according to the public opinion polls, express readiness for compromise on an abstract level and often reject specific ones.
+In the context of settling the Donbas conflict, citizens, according to public opinion polls, express readiness for compromise on an abstract level and often reject specific ones.

-The use of this mechanism would allow for the necessary conditions to be created stage-by-stage for settlement and the return of occupied territories of the Donetsk and Luhansk oblasts to Ukraine’s political and legal purview.
+The use of this mechanism would allow for the necessary conditions to be created step-by-step for settlement and the return of occupied territories of the Donetsk and Luhansk oblasts to Ukraine’s political and legal purview.